OWASP/owasp-summit-2017/Working-Sessions/DevSecOps/Securing-GitHub-Integrations.md

 > Note that this is what is currently being recommended by those service providers, see for example https://twitter.com/snyksec/status/791922582584856577
 >
 >It would be great if the GitHub Security team could work with organizations like OWASP and its community to find a way to improve the current situation (which doesn't scale and is bound to back-fire when one of those service providers is compromised, exposing thousands of customers' private repos).

+---

+## Working materials

+Here are the current 'work in progress' materials for this session (please add as much information as possible before the sessions)

+### Content

+...add content...